Romain Correia: Club career

 On 21 January 2021, Correia joined on loan to Hércules CF.

+On 8 July 2021, Correia signed a three-year contract with FC Porto's B team, competing in the Liga Portugal 2.

+On 4 July 2024, Correia signed a contract with Liga Portugal 2 side Marítimo.

 International career

 Born and raised in France, Correia is of Portuguese descent.
 He is a youth international for Portugal, having represented the Portugal U18, 19s, and U20s.